c0ffee0wl/BloodHoundAnalyzer/README.md

 ## Usage

 Run the script with one or more of the modules as detailed below.
-Make sure to have the necessary permissions to execute Docker or run Neo4j.
+M ake sure to have the necessary permissions to execute Docker or run Neo4j.

 ```bash
 ./BloodHoundAnalyzer.sh [OPTIONS]